 Many of life’s greatest lessons are learned through different environments.
 At Central, we believe a well -rounded education includes engaging lessons, teamwork, character development, and a willingness to form nurturing relationships and friendships.
 These characteristics are learned not only through seat work and memorization, but also outside the classroom as well.
 Central intentionally creates social opportunities outside of the classroom where friendships are cultivated, and lasting memories are made.
 Activities such as Spirit Week, Spiritual Emphasis days, Homecoming festivities, Friday Spirit Days, banquets, Powder Puff football games, Prom, and Senior Night are just a few of the events our upper school students can enjoy.

 Councils and Clubs – Students may participate in a number of clubs and councils.
 These include:

 - Key Club

 Students learn to take responsibility for personal activity, fitness, and health to prepare them for an active and healthy life.
 Various team games are played that teach students sportsmanship and teamwork.

 Computer Applications (This course will be taught both semesters):

 Students will learn the fundamentals of different computer programs that will help them with their coursework during their time at CCS.
 This course is part of our plan to begin a school-wide tech program that will allow students to use their laptop or tablet in the classroom.
-The main focus will be in how to use the Microsoft Office Suite.
+The focus will be on how to use the Microsoft Office Suite.
 Mrs. Mayne will be teaching the course.
 There are several prerequisites for the course:

 - There is a limit of 15 students for the class.